RetroAchievements/docs/docs/developer-docs/real-examples/circumvent-the-problem-of-a-counter-incrementing-twice-in-the-same-frame.md

+---
+title: Solving Counter Increment Issues in the Same Frame for Achievements
+description: Learn how to handle the problem of a counter incrementing twice in the same frame using SubSource and AddHits flags, ensuring accurate achievement logic in games with simultaneous item collection.
+---

 # Circumvent the Problem of a Counter Incrementing Twice in the Same Frame

 In this example you'll see how to circumvent the problem of a counter incrementing twice in the same frame by combining [SubSource](/developer-docs/flags/subsource) and [AddHits](/developer-docs/flags/addhits-subhits).